uliska/lilyglyphs/README.md

 lilyglyphs (Xe)LaTeX package
 ============================

-Package to make Glyphs from LilyPond's Emmentaler OpenType Font available in (Xe)LaTeX
+Package to make LilyPond's notational elements and glyphs from its Emmentaler OpenType Font available in (Xe)LaTeX

 Intended use
 ------------